 The

 create-component-md orchestrator is the only skill that does not render into Figma.
 It consumes a plugin-produced _base.json, dispatches four interpretation specialists (one serial, three in parallel), reconciles typed disagreements, then renders a single .md file to disk.The API specialist runs first and solo because its output (the property dictionary) anchors the three downstream specialists on a shared property and state vocabulary.
 Structure, color, and voice then run in a single parallel batch so their contexts stay isolated and the parent orchestrator only holds the returned summaries.
 Reconciliation is typed and deterministic: each disagreement has a defined signature (conflicting child classification, mismatched axes, missing states), and only the matching specialist is re-dispatched.
-The integrity gate validates cache-file shapes, axis consistency, and the structure coverage matrix before the Markdown renderer runs.See the Component Markdown spec page for install, usage, and output details.What the agent sees vs. what you provide
+The integrity gate validates cache-file shapes, axis consistency, and the structure coverage matrix before the Markdown renderer runs.See the Component Markdown spec page for install, usage, and output details.What the pipeline captures vs. what you provide

 |---|---|

-| Component layers and hierarchy | States not visible in the current frame |
+| Component layers and hierarchy | States not visible in the captured variants |

 | Design token names and values | Behavioral modes (fill vs. hug, truncation) |